Command Line Interface (CLI)

 - Commands:

 replPackage: The REPL (Read-Eval-Print Loop) package provides an interactive, real-time environment for executing Robot Framework commands.
 It’s ideal for experimenting with keywords, testing ideas, and performing quick debugging without needing to create full test files.
+It also ships a command-line debugger for Robot Framework runs.
 This package is mainly used in local development or testing environments where users can quickly prototype or troubleshoot commands.- Commands:

-repl: Launches an interactive Robot Framework shell where users can execute commands line-by-line, ideal for quick testing and experimentation.
+repl: Launches an interactive Robot Framework shell where users can execute commands line-by-line, ideal for quick testing and experimentation.robot-debug: Runs a real.robotsuite with the command-line debugger attached, pausing at breakpoints to step through execution, inspect the call stack and variables, and run keywords in the paused context.

 - Commands: